 I’ve found that Amazon does a good job of communicating with me about my Subscribe and Save orders.
 I always receive an email at least 2-3 days before my monthly Subscribe and Save order “locks” for the month (see above for a recent example).
 This gives me the opportunity to look over what I’ve currently signed up for, make any cancellations or changes, and note when my card will be charged.

 If the workaround mentioned above really is universal to Prime members, this may be the time to consider signing up for a Prime membership if you’re a heavy Subscribe and Save user.
 The 15-20% discount on every order and not needing to worry about shipping thresholds, Add-on items, etc. (provided you choose the “Skip immediate delivery” option) might just be worth the cost of the membership.
-You can sign up for a free 30-day trial here, after which the cost is $99/year or $12.99/month.
+You can sign up for a free 30-day trial here.

 Going forward, we here at The Coupon Project will continue to keep our Best Amazon Subscribe and Save Deals post updated with the 5% and 15-20% discounts noted in case the workaround mentioned above is available to you.
 Even with the changes, I still think that Amazon’s Subscribe and Save program is a good way to save on beauty, grocery, household, and other items you might need for yourself or your family.